mitre/inspec_profile_coding_conventions/README.md

 ```

-## Non Applicable Controls
+## Non Applicable Test

-If a specific control is deemed to be `Non-applicable` on the target, are coded with an `impact 0`.
+If a specific test is deemed to be `Non-applicable` on the target, it is coded with an `impact 0`.

-This is so that the control could still return the results of the test, yet the failure **does not** count against the overall compliance score.
+This is so that the test could still return the results of the test, yet the failure **does not** count against the overall compliance score.

-Controls with `impact 0` are bucketed as `Non-Applicable` in `Heimdall` and `inspec_tools` compliance checker and stigchecklist converted
+Tests with `impact 0` are counted as `Non-Applicable` in `Heimdall` and `inspec_tools` compliance checker and stigchecklist converted

 ## Conditional Non Applicability

-If the check text of the Control guidance describes a condition for non-applicability, use an if condition to update impact based on the condition.
+If the check text of the guidance describes a condition for non-applicability, use an if condition to update impact based on the condition.

 *DISA RHEL7 STIG Inspec Profile
 V-71893:*